alexguerrero11/alexguerrero11/README.md

-👋 Hi, I’m @alexguerrero11
+👋 Hi, I’m Alex!

-🔭 I’m currently working on 100 days of python and improving SQL skills

-🌱 I’m currently learning and improving skills on python, and SQL
+🔭 I’m currently learning and improving my python, and SQL skills.

-💬 Ask me about my journey learning python and SQL
+💬 Ask me about my journey learning python and SQL.
+Ask me about my workout journey.

-⚡ Fun fact about me is that I learned python and SQL on my current job
+⚡ Fun fact about me is that I like to ride my fixie around the city.

 <!--